 5. Blue Yonder WMS Malaysia

-I worked with Blue Yonder WMS to optimize supply chain management, and I was impressed by its use of intelligent algorithms, predictive analytics, and machine learning.
+I worked with Blue Yonder WMS Malaysia to optimize supply chain management, and I was impressed by its use of intelligent algorithms, predictive analytics, and machine learning.
 The system helped me achieve higher productivity, improved demand forecasting, and greater order accuracy.

 - Real-time visibility into all warehouse activities